sam16222/sparkv2/README.md

 This project is made possible by the incredible donation of time from NC State Project Contributors and the advice/support of CSC 510 teaching staff.
 NC State University has made the resources for this project possible, and will continue to support CSC 510 projects for the forseeable future.

 ## Help

+View some common issues users have identified in our [troubleshooting guide](https://github.com/SiddarthR56/spark/blob/main/docs/troubleshooting_guide.md).
+We list tips and tricks for identifying where the issue may be coming from.
+Issue reports may be linked to this guide if you identify a bug that is a software limitation.

 Need more support?
 Our primary method for addressing bugs and feature requests should be through submitting an issue ticket in the "Issues" tab.
 If you need additional support, please reach out to our development email develop.nak@gmail.com and a member of the team will be in contact with you shortly.